Suspected fugitives who flee to Nevada may be transferred (or “extradited”) to the state where they are facing criminal charges.

 Nevada police are obligated to arrest fugitives from other states and then to return them to those states through a process called “extradition.”
 Extradition is very complicated, and often the suspected fugitives are unaware of all their rights.
 But it may be possible for the person to be released on bail and even avoid extradition altogether.

 This article explains how extradition from Nevada works.
-For information about extradition to Nevada where suspects in other states are called back to Nevada for alleged crimes committed here, go to our article on extradition to Nevada.
+For information about extradition to Nevada where suspects in other states are called back for alleged crimes committed here, go to our article on extradition to Nevada.

 What is extradition from Nevada?

-Extradition from Nevada is the process where Nevada authorities arrest someone in Nevada and then surrenders that person to another state to answer criminal charges in that state.
+Extradition from Nevada is the process where authorities arrest someone in Nevada and then surrenders that person to another state to answer criminal charges in that state.
 For example,

 John commits burglary in California and flees to Nevada.
-Extradition is the process where Nevada police can arrest John in Nevada even though the burglary took place in California.
-And if the extradition goes through, John will be transferred from Nevada back to California to face burglary charges (as well as fugitive charges).
+Extradition is the process where police can arrest John in Nevada even though the burglary took place in California.
+And if the extradition goes through, John will be transferred back to California to face burglary charges (as well as fugitive charges).

 The following types of fugitives may be extradited from Nevada to the state where their alleged criminal activity occurred: